HEAT WAVES CAUSING HEALTH

 We are aiming to use regional high-quality observations of daily maximum and minimum temperature to evaluate climate simulations on regional scale.

 Step 1: Collect of global observations and simulations of daily minimum and maximum temperature from the CDS.

-Step 2: Evaluation of global simulations over historical period using the observations
+Step 2: Evaluation of global simulations of mean surface air temperature over historical period using the observations

 Step 3: Sub-select a group of model simulations that failed the evaluation and will not be used further

 Step 4: Apply the methodology used for calculating the Excessive Heat Factor (EHF) to both observations and simulations over the historical period